CSA-FEDERATE/Proposed-BuildingBlocks/README.md

 When a new BB or folder is added to the libary, the structure in the README can be updated using the [README Generator](/scripts/readme_generator.py).
 To adjust contents of the README other than the Navigation, change them in the [README_base file](/utils/README_base.md).
 The Navigation will be inserted at the "## Navigation" flag in the [README_base file](/utils/README_base.md).

+If you create a folder without content, put a .gitkeep into the folder.

 ### Folder Structure

 When implementing a new BB one has to comply to the following folder structure: